ashwin-venkatesan/OpsgenieIntegrationBot/README.md

-# Husher---Discord-Bot
+# Opsgenie-Integration-Bot
-A discord bot developed and designated to handle quarrel in voice channels of discord servers.
+A discord bot developed and designated to reaise alerts from discord through Opsgenie API Integration.